Dual SIM - What is it? What does Dual SIM mean? How does Dual SIM work?

 Have you encountered Dual SIM smartphones in shops?
 Do you want to know what makes them useful and how the Dual SIM technology works?
-Or maybe you already know that, but you still have questions like what makes Dual SIM Dual Standby different from Dual SIM Dual Active?
-If you want to know what the Dual SIM technology is, how it is implemented in modern day phones, its advantages and disadvantages, read this article:
+Maybe you already know that, but you still have questions like what makes Dual SIM Dual Standby different from Dual SIM Dual Active?
+If you want to know what the Dual SIM technology is, how it is implemented in modern day smartphones, its advantages and disadvantages, read this article:

 Any mobile phone or smartphone requires a SIM (Subscriber Identification Module) card to connect to the mobile network.
 A smartphone or phone that can hold two different SIM cards at the same time is called a Dual SIM device.
 Having two SIM cards means that a Dual SIM smartphone can use either of the two SIMS to initiate or to receive phone calls.